Shippable/docs/sources/platform/tutorial/workflow/test-assembly-line-config.md

 <img src="/images/platform/tutorial/workflow/test-assembly-line-config-view-dry-run.png" alt="Test your DevOps Assembly Line" style="width:700px;"/>

 If there is a problem with your configuration, we will show you an error or warning so that you can correct them.
-If you want to model your workflow using the UI and export the resulting YAML, you can do so by following our [Modeling your configuration tutorial](/platform/tutorial/model-workflow).

 Please note the following: